sarsamurmu/MinMax/README.md

-# sarsawall
+# Picwalls
-Wallpapers from Sarsa
+Wallpapers from Sarsa Murmu.
+This json are used in Sarsa's Apps.